coralscreates/IJC437-Project-Page/README.md

 1. Open the **Cleaned CSV Files** folder in the repository
 2. Select and download the **"dataset_songs.csv"** file onto your laptop.
 3. Open the **IJC437 R codes** folder in the repository
-4. Select and download the **"IJC437 final pre-merged code .r"** file and open it in RStudio
+4. Select and download the **"IJC437 final code .r"** file and open it in RStudio
 5. Import the **"dataset_songs.csv"** file into RStudio (following Step 1 in the R script)
 6. Run the script from Step 1 to the end to run the code and complete the analysis